github/docs/content/search-github/github-code-search/understanding-github-code-search-syntax.md

 language:go symbol:WithContext
 ```

 In some languages, you can search for symbols using a prefix (e.g. a prefix of their class name).
-For example, for a method `deleteRows` on a struct `Maint`, you could search `symbol:Maint.deleteRows` if you are using Go, or `symbol:Maint::deleteRows` if you are using Go, or `symbol:Maint::deleteRows` in Rust.
+For example, for a method `deleteRows` on a struct `Maint`, you could search `symbol:Maint.deleteRows` if you are using Go, or `symbol:Maint::deleteRows` in Rust.

 You can also use regular expressions with the symbol qualifier.
 For example, the following query would find conversions people have implemented in Rust for the `String` type: